This article takes a look at 5 common misunderstandings on why people hate Bitcoin & cryptocurrencies and tries to clear up these misconceptions.

 The path to mainstream adoption is an arduous and long journey ahead for cryptocurrencies.
 With all the merits that blockchain entails, negative perceptions on the technology will always remain from those unaware of the potential that cryptocurrencies have in disrupting our globalized world.
 The responsibility therefore falls unto the cryptocurrency community to constantly clarify any negative perceptions that the general public has towards cryptocurrencies, in order to advance awareness and understanding o this nascent technology.

-(You might also be interested in Will A Crash in Bitcoin’s Price Lead to Its Demise?)
+(You might also be interested in Bitcoin Scams guide and Will A Crash in Bitcoin’s Price Lead to Its Demise?)

 Beneficial Resources To Get You Started